ExtendRealityLtd/VRTK/DOCUMENTATION.md

  * **Min Angle:** The minimum angle of the lever counted from its initial position.
  * **Max Angle:** The maximum angle of the lever counted from its initial position.
  * **Step Size:** The increments in which lever values can change.
+ * **Released Friction:** The amount of friction the lever will have whilst swinging when it is not grabbed.
+ * **Grabbed Friction:** The amount of friction the lever will have whilst swinging when it is grabbed.

 ### Example